Wood, Whiskey & the Magic of the River

 Brown Water Spirits is granted an experimental permit to test the effects of aging whiskey on a river.

 Brown Water Spirits receives the first ever DSP Issued for a floating barrelhouse.
 With its patent-pending design, the team set out to make a whiskey unlike any before.

 O.H.
 Ingram River Aged Whiskey is born – marking six generations of Ingram dedication to innovation.
 A straight whiskey aged in new, charred oak barrels with a rich, smooth taste mature beyond its age.

 Meet the Team

 Hank is a graduate of Washington and Lee University and received his MBA from the Owen Graduate School of Management at Vanderbilt University.
 He is an active volunteer in a number of Nashville organizations and serves on boards for the Boy Scouts of Middle Tennessee and the Nashville Symphony.
-In his spare time, Hank enjoys golf, guitar and cycling.
-And of course, a neat glass of bourbon.
+In his spare time, Hank enjoys golf, guitar, cycling, and of course, a glass of bourbon.

 At OH Ingram, Scott Beyer is responsible for curating the flavor profile for each expressions and operations related to warehousing and production.

 Growing up on a small farm in Pennsylvania, Scott understood the value of hard work from a young age.
 At 15, Scott’s family moved to Florida to live and work on Escape Ranch, where he served as a ranch hand.
 It was there at the ranch where Scott and Hank Ingram first met.
 Connecting over their common interests, the two men became quick friends.